sugarcrm-developers/school/README.md

    Hint:  If you see many failures, you may have forgotten to install the modules and customizations using ProfM.zip.
 See instructions in previous section for how to do the install.

 ## Automated tests
-This repository contains automated tests the can be executed manually or as part of a Travis CI build.
+This repository contains automated tests the can be executed manually or as part of a [Travis CI](travis-ci.com) build.

 ### PHPUnit tests ###
 [PHPUnit](https://phpunit.de/) is a testing framework for PHP.
 We have included a very simple PHPUnit test in this repository as an example.

 The tests are located in [/tests/phpunit](tests/phpunit).
 Currently, there is one test inside of the [DummyTest.php](tests/phpunit/DummyTest.php) test file.
-The phpunit directory can contain multiple test files, and each test file can contain multiple tests.
+The [/tests/phpunit](tests/phpunit) directory can contain multiple test files, and each test file can contain multiple tests.

 ### Manual execution ###
 To manually execute the tests, you will need to install PHPUnit on your machine.
 See